12 Top-Rated Tourist Attractions in Konya

 Accommodation: Where to Stay in Konya - TripAdvisor.com

 2 Tile Museum (Karatay Medresisi)

 This old medrese (theological college) was founded in 1251 by the Seljuk emir Celaleddin Karatay.
 The building was recently restored and is now an impressive museum showcasing Seljuk enamel tile work.
-Although a tile museum may sound a rather niche tourist attraction, the sheer beauty of the building makes this a must-do on every Konya sightseeing itinerary.
-Its internal walls are covered in gorgeous examples of Seljuk tiling; there are also ceramic exhibits of finds excavated from nearby archaeological sites.
+Although touring a tile museum may sound like a rather niche tourist attraction, the sheer beauty of the building makes this one of the top things to do on a Konya sightseeing itinerary.
+Its internal walls are covered in gorgeous examples of Seljuk tiling and there are also ceramic exhibits of excavated finds from nearby archaeological sites.
 In the left-hand room is the tomb of Celaleddin Karatay.

 Location: Ankara Caddesi

 3 Museum of Wooden and Stone Carving (İnce Minare Medresisi)

 The İnce Minareli Medrese (Seminary of the Slender Minaret) lost the minaret in its name when it was struck by lightning in 1905.
 The medrese was built in 1260 for the Seljuk vizier Sahip Ata, and the design features richly-sculpted decoration on the portal.
 The building is now a museum, with a large collection of Seljuk-era wooden and stone sculptures that include animal reliefs (despite depictions of animals and humans being banned by Islamic law) from the old city walls.

 4 Alaeddin Tepe